 Author: Katie Morris of Katie at the Kitchen Door

 - 1/2 red onion, peeled and finely chopped

 - 3/4 cup dried apricots, cut into bite-sized pieces

 - 1 piece of preserved lemon, roughly chopped

 - 1/4 cup finely chopped fresh parsley

 - Heat the olive oil in a small frying pan over medium heat.
 Add the chopped red onion and saute until translucent, about 3-5 minutes.
 Remove from the heat and set aside.

 - Add the chicken stock and orange juice to a medium saucepan.
 Bring just to a boil over medium heat, then immediately remove from the heat, add the couscous and the apricots to the pan, and cover tightly with a lid.
 Shake the pan once or twice to make sure the couscous is evenly submerged under the hot liquid.
 Allow the couscous to steam for 5-7 minutes.

 - Remove the lid from the pan and use a fork to gently fluff the couscous.
-Add the pistachios, chickpeas, preserved lemon, and parsley to the pan and stir to combine.
+Add the sautéed red onions, pistachios, chickpeas, preserved lemon, and parsley to the pan and stir to combine.
 Season to taste with sea salt.
-Serve immediately, on its own or underneath Moroccan-Braised Lamb.
+Sprinkle with pomegranate sees and serve immediately on its own or underneath Moroccan-Braised Lamb.